 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.

 - Professional advisers including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services.

-Some of the third parties who will receive your data are based outside the European Economic Area (EEA) or United Kingdom so their processing of your personal data will involve a transfer of data outside the EEA or United Kingdom.
+Some of the Volt Group companies and third parties who will receive your data are based outside the European Economic Area (EEA) or United Kingdom so their processing of your personal data will involve a transfer of data outside the EEA or United Kingdom.

 Whenever we transfer your personal data out of the EEA or United Kingdom, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is in place.